 Do you already have your documents as PDFs or in Word document format?
 Wonderful, because these formats can be integrated directly into almost all modern LMS or learning platforms or attached as a download for your participants.

-However, for Word materials (.doc/.docx), you should note that an Office program is necessary to open them.
+However, with Word materials (.doc/.docx), you should note that an Office program is required to open them.
 But almost every device, whether laptop or smartphone, has a PDF reader.
-Therefore, you should convert Word documents into PDFs.
+Therefore, you should convert Word documents to PDFs.

-Large PDFs, such as manuals with many pages and topics, should be divided into several learning units to avoid overwhelming your participants.
-For this, you can use Adobe Reader to split the PDF – or, if you need to do it quickly, simply take screenshots of the pages and use the images as individual learning units.
+Large PDFs, such as manuals with many pages and topics, should be split into several learning units to avoid overwhelming your participants.
+You can, for example, split the PDF with Adobe Reader – or if you need to do it really quickly, simply take screenshots of the pages and use the images as individual learning units.

 4. PowerPoint Presentations

-Do you have a PowerPoint presentation that you hold "live" at the beginning of your training?
+Do you have a PowerPoint presentation that you deliver “live” at the beginning of your training?
 Or does a presentation accompany your entire training?
-Then use this presentation for creating your online training as well:
+Then use this presentation also for creating your online training:

-In modern learning systems like blink.it, you can easily upload PowerPoint presentations as a learning unit.
-Again, if there are many slides with different topics, divide the content for your online training.
+In modern learning systems like blink.it, you can upload PowerPoint presentations easily as a learning unit.
+Here too, if there are many slides with different topics, divide the content for your online training.

-If explanations from you are also needed for the presentation, record your screen, for example with Camtasia or Screencastify, while playing the presentation.
-Talk through a headset or the microphone of your laptop to add suitable "live explanations".
-You then upload the finished recording with audio commentary to your course – ideally divided into several short videos, each 2-5 minutes long.
+If explanations from you are also needed for the presentation, record your screen, for example with CAMTASIA or Screencastify, while you play the presentation.
+Speak over a headset or the microphone on your laptop to add appropriate “live explanations.”
+You then upload the finished recording with audio commentary to your course – ideally divided into several short videos of 2-5 minutes each.

 5. Impulses, Exercises, and Short Explanations

-Small impulses for exercises or explanations for tasks can be recorded quickly and easily as short videos.
-You don't need a big studio for that: your smartphone is enough.
-If you want even better quality, we recommend the smallest studio in the world – made up of a tripod, smartphone holder, light, and microphone.
+You can quickly and easily record small impulses for exercises or explanations for tasks as short videos.
+You don’t need a large studio: your smartphone is sufficient.
+If you want even better quality, we recommend the smallest studio in the world – consisting of a tripod, phone holder, light, and microphone.

 With the smallest studio in the world, you can easily create short videos for online training with your smartphone.

-Tip: You can download the list of all parts for the smallest studio in the world here as a PDF: Purchase recommendation: The blink.it kit for videos on smartphones.
+Tip: You can download the list of all components for the smallest studio in the world as a PDF here: Purchase recommendation: The blink.it Kit for Videos on Smartphone

-Record your impulses and explanations just as you would normally communicate them to your participants in person.
-The videos don't have to be perfect!
+Record your impulses and explanations just as you normally would convey them to your participants in person.
+The videos do not need to be perfect!
 According to a study by TechSmith, a good sound and informative content are crucial for explanatory videos.
-You can find more tips on how to create good explanatory videos for your online training in the article on the video study.
+You can find more tips on how to create good explanatory videos for your online training in the article on the Video Study.

-As you can see, digitizing learning content for online training is not difficult at all.
-With a scanner app, a meeting tool like Zoom, and blink.it as a platform, you can create and transform your learning content into online training in no time, even without any presence events!
+As you can see, digitizing learning content for online training is not that difficult.
+With a scanner app, a meeting tool like Zoom, and blink.it as a platform, you can create and transform your learning content into online training in no time, which also work entirely without in-person events!